jdoleary/Eden/tasks/CurrentTasks.md

     - it seems an image can be referenced by name alone unless there are multiple copies
     - If there are multiple copies it references the one at root
 ---
+- bug: empty pages will result in `NotFound:` error
 - Ensure caching supports UNPUBLISHING notes
 - TODO support ` ![[wikilink#Header]] for headers`
     - https://publish.obsidian.md/hub/04+-+Guides%2C+Workflows%2C+%26+Courses/Guides/Markdown+Syntax#Obsidian's+Custom+markdown+syntax